MindorksOpenSource/CrashReporter/README.md

 debugCompile 'com.balsikandar.android:crashreporter:1.0.0'
 ```
 # Crash Reporter On Duty
-- It'll capture all unhandled crashes and write them to a file in given location
+- It'll capture all unhandled crashes and write them to a file in below directory
-if path is provided or else crash reports are logged in you'r app's below directory
 ```
 /Android/data/your-app-package-name/files/crashReports
 ```